Apache Shiro tags for Facelets - Securing your JSF pages

 I started working with Apache Shiro when it was still called JSecurity, and I have to say that it really rocks!
 I tried to use Spring Security (Acegi) in some projects, but the easiness and lean approach of Shiro is unbeatable.
 For a quick introduction, here's a quote from the project's site:

-Apache Shiro is a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.
 With Shiro’s easy-to-understand API, you can quickly and easily secure any application – from the smallest mobile applications to the largest web and enterprise applications.

 I've used it in Java and Grails projects, and recently I've even been experimenting it with Google App Engine.
 It fits very well in almost any Java platform project that needs security.

 Shiro already works great in a JSF/Facelets project.
-You can use it's filters to grant and deny access to some parts of your application and to force authentication (redirect to login).
+You can use its filters to grant and deny access to some parts of your application and to force authentication (redirect to login).

 All original tags are available as their Facelets equivalents, and I have introduced two new ones: